BlakeCLewis/MyPiLN/README.md

           output = (Cterm + Pterm + Iterm + Dterm);
           output is a percentage and therefore constrained by (0 <= output <= 100)

-      Window:

-          determined by kiln response time (how long it takes to finish reacting to input) window = 30
-          bump test

-              turning on kiln for 30 seconds;
-              record temp every 10 seconds
-              tau_temp = .75(hi_temp - start-temp)
-              window ~= 1/4 (time at tau+temp)